DataCrunch-io/datacrunch-public/docs/Overview/Quick-Start-Guide.md

 # Quick Start Guide

-### 1. Get Credentials from the DataCrunch Dashboard
+### 1. Get Credentials from the DataCrunch.io Dashboard

 Go to the **Account Info** page and click on **Generate Credentials**:
 ![generate](../../assets/images/Credentials.png)